It began in mid-October in 2015. After testing positive for about 5 at-home pregnancy tests, I finally settled on the truth bomb that I was pregnant.

 The list goes on.

-The more I would sink into this first trimester stage of grief for losing my “old life”, the more I felt unfit to become a mother.
+The more I would sink into this first-trimester stage of pregnancy, grieving over my “old life”, the more I felt unfit to become a mother.

 As my pregnant season progressed, I found myself missing even more project deadlines, taking more days off than I anticipated, and pressuring myself to “catch up” to my seasonal goals, to which I failed miserably.